styxlab/gatsby-theme-try-ghost/README.md

 Turn your Ghost blog into a lightning fast static website.
 This Gatsby theme is a frontend replacement of the Ghost handlebars engine featuring the standard Casper 3 skin and functionality.
 All content is sourced from a headless Ghost CMS.

+## Demo

+Play with the [Demo](https://styxlab.gihub.io) in order to see what to expect.

 ## Features
 - Casper v3 skin and functionality
-- Sticky navigation headers
+- sticky navigation headers
-- Hover on author avatar
+- hover on author avatar
 - styled 404 page
 - SEO optimized
 - composable and extensible

 ## Installing a new site

-If you're creating a new site you should *not* use this plugin directly.
-We recommend using the starter which is based on this plugin and also provides you with a pre-configuration.
+If you're creating a new site you should **not** use this plugin directly.
+Instead, use the starter which is based on this plugin and comes with added benefits such as suitable pre-configurations.

 ```bash
 # With Gatsby CLI